elliemurphy/ProtSeqAnalysis/README.md

 # ProtSeqAnalysis
 Data Science and Machine Learning for the Biosciences

-**A piece of software that explores protein sequences from land plant gene families.**
+**Software that explores protein sequences from land plant gene families.**

 There are three sections to the software:
 1. A simple error checking function that identifies if there are any characters in sequences that do not represent an amino acid